priyaalamwar/jsonassignment/README.md

 1. Include the class file jsonConvert.php into the code file where you want to convert flattened JSON into a hierarchical JSON or you can copy the class directly.

-2. Get the content of json file( you can use file_get_content method) and decode it into an array.
+2. Get the content of json file( you can use file_get_content method) and decode it into an array or you can pass the json array directly after decoding

 3. Call the function with required parameters.